This website provides information for general purposes only.Read our full disclaimer

 Ask whether performance is net or gross of fees, whether it belongs to the same fund and share class, whether it includes unrealized valuations, what benchmark is used and how the fund behaved in weaker markets.

 Past performance can be useful context.
-It is not a guarantee.
+It is not a guarantee, and valuation methods should be checked before treating reported NAV or returns as directly comparable across funds.

 Look for specific risk language

 Generic risk language is weak.
-A useful fact sheet names the risks that matter for the strategy.
+Todos Contam's product-risk guidance is a useful baseline: a useful fact sheet names the risks that matter for the strategy.

 Private equity should discuss valuation, exit and operating-company risk.
 Venture should discuss failure and dilution.
 Credit should discuss default and recovery.
 Infrastructure should discuss construction, regulation and counterparty risk.
 Listed securities should discuss market, liquidity and currency risk.